carpentries-incubator/fair-bio-practice/_episodes/06-record-keeping.md

 - ""
 ---
 ## Why do we need to keep good quality records?
 Good scientific practice includes good record keeping, which ensures not only transparency and reproducibility, but also accountability.
-One prime example of why this is necessary is the recent data scandal surrounding [Novartis' FDA approval](https://www.biopharmadive.com/news/novartis-gene-therapy-application-contained-manipulated-data-fda-says/560346/) for their gene therapy Zolgensma, a treatment for the fatal childhood motor neuron disease Spinal Muscular Atrophy.
-Novartis applied with manipulated data for FDA approval, however withheld data which would have delayed FDA approval of the drug.
-Whilst clinical trial data show a benefit of the drug, unexplained discrepancies in mouse data and allegations of data mismanagement were not reported until a week before FDA approval.
+One prime example of why this is necessary is the recent data scandal surrounding [Novartis' FDA approved gene therapy](https://www.biopharmadive.com/news/novartis-gene-therapy-application-contained-manipulated-data-fda-says/560346/) Zolgensma, for the fatal childhood motor neuron disease Spinal Muscular Atrophy (the most expensive treatment ever approved).
+Novartis submitted manipulated data, showing that the comparison of two versions of Zolgensma in Phase 1 and Phase 3 testing had similar therapeutic activity.
+How can we prevent the occurrence of data manipulation such as this in the future, or how can we as a research community implement practices to make it easier to find manipulated records?
+FAIR record keeping, for example version control can help, as it shows what changes have been made when in electronic laboratory notebooks (ELNs), which will make it difficult to manipulate results such as this without leaving a trace.

-In order to avoid data mismanagement and such unexplained discrepancies, it is imperative to keep dated, accurate, complete and understandable records of our experiments.
+In order to avoid data mismanagement and such unexplained discrepancies, it is imperative to keep dated, accurate, complete and intelligible records of our experiments and the protocols we use.
 This means they should include enough detail for others to reproduce under ideally the same conditions.
 You are, legally (!!) the one responsible for your records, not your colleague, or your PI.

+>## What designates a good record?
+>Common guidelines of good record keeping for protocols and laboratory notebooks are the following:
+>
+> **Protocol**
+> *
+>
+> **Laboratory Notebook**
+> *
+{: .callout}

 Before we start this session on good record keeping, it might be a good idea to make ourselves cup of tea.
 Here's a peer-reviewed protocol for making tea:
 <img src="../fig/06-handwritten-tea-protocol.jpg" alt="handwritten-tea-protocol" width="600"/>